 Cinegy Titler Editor has significant UI improvements

-Lots of small polish to Air Control improving general usability
+Lots of small polish to the Cinegy Air control application improving general usability

 Nielsen SDK Update – now with "Arbitron" CBET features

 Key changes that benefit from more than just a bullet-point call-out are detailed below, for any reader, who is interested in more detail regarding this or that feature.

 Serial Number Support

 Where customers choose not to purchase a hardware dongle, they will be able to use the new Cinegy software license mechanisms.
 This system allows machines to be licensed with a serial number, which is validated using the Cinegy license system running in the cloud.
 Software licenses will require an automatic check-in approximately every month, allowing customers to cancel licenses that are lost, or move licenses (within a reasonable limit).

 Customers will be free to pick how their licenses are assigned.
 Below is a quick summary of the scenarios grouped into categories we feel are good fit for each technology.

 Best with Hardware Dongles

 Customers with the following requirements of limitations are best suited to use hardware dongles: